RIAPS/riaps.github.io/debug.md

 We assume that Eclipse is used for developing RIAPS application components.
-The Python development environment has a debugger that can be used for debugging the components running on the RIAPS target nodes while the graphical front-end of the debugger is running on the development machine.
+The Python development environment has a debugger that can be used for debugging the components running within actors on the RIAPS target nodes while the graphical front-end of the debugger is running on the development machine.
 The debugger uses the Python source code of the components located on development host.